 Naturally there is a fair amount of curiosity about this beautiful historic home.
 More photos and commentary in Chinese can be found here, here, here, and here.
 Please be respectful of the space if you pay it a visit.

-- The full Chinese name of this book is 我們復國的精神志節和建國的目標方略: 對第九次全國代表大會的指示. ↩
+- The full Chinese name of this book is 我們復國的精神志節和建國的目標方略: 對第九次全國代表大會的指示 and the original text can be found here. ↩